Reducing Embodied Carbon in Buildings

 The report provides specific recommendations to help architects, contractors, building owners, engineers, and others to reduce embodied carbon significantly at little to no additional up-front cost, using strategies and materials available today.
 The report also points to next-generation solutions that could drive even greater reductions.

-To download the full Reducing Embodied Carbon in Buildings report and summary documents, please fill out the form at the bottom of the page, then click on the images below.
+To download the full report, as well as summaries for policymakers, developers, and designers/specifiers, please fill out the form at the bottom of the page and click on the images below.